tjcrone/ddci/reports/ddci_report_2017.md

   2. Place a primary focus on the scientific user base.
   3. Consider partnerships for providing remote compute capability for larger OOI datasets.
   4. Maintain a Data Delivery Manager in OOI 2.0.
-  5. Support operational centers by disseminating data in real time via Global Telecommunications System.
+  5. Support operational centers by disseminating data in real time via the Global Telecommunications System.

 *3.1 Assess the future viability of uFrame*